-3. Subject to the provisions of this Act and notwithstanding any other law for the time being in force,-
+Trade unions and 3.
+Subject to the provisions of this Act and notwithstanding any other law for the freedom of time being in force, - association.

-workers, without distinction whatsoever, shall

-have the right to establish and, subject to the

-rules of the organization concerned, to join

-associations of their own choice without
+(a) workers, without distinction whatsoever, shall have the right to establish and, subject to the rules of the organization concerned, to join associations of their own choice without previous authorization:

-previous authorization:

-Provided that no worker shall be entitled to be a member of more than one trade union at any one time and on joining another trade union the earlier membership shall automatically stand cancelled;
+Provided that no worker shall be entitled to be a member of more than one trade union at any one time at the same workplace and on joining another trade union the earlier membership shall automatically stand cancelled;